 Pressing this button again will start the music over from the point you selected, pressing stop will stop playback and return you to the point you selected, and pressing pause will stop playback and maintain your current position in the track.
 You may also click and drag along its length, and pressing play will play only your highlighted selection.

 You may find you want to join separate parts of a track.
-You can copy/paste selections (make selection > Ctrl+c > click where it should go > Ctrl+p).
+You can copy/paste selections (make selection > Ctrl+c > click where it should go > Ctrl+v).
+Note that it will only let you do this if the track is not playing or paused; hit the yellow stop button and proceed.
 For those of you waffling about which of your favorite songs you want to use, you should know that you can have it all.
 Multiple tracks can be open at the same time, and you can copy/paste between the two, as below.

 Stereo tracks (those with a left and a right channel) will automatically paste the selection to both channels, so you don't have to worry about synchronizing that operation.